marko0205/AWS-EC2-Word-Count/ReadME.md

         while (curr != NULL && sectionSize <= sectionStart) {

             sectionSize += curr->size;
-            // if another process analyzed this, remove it from the section and update the head = starting poing if(sectionSize <= sectionStart) {
+            // if another process analyzed this, go to the next file and update the seek_line = starting offset if(sectionSize <= sectionStart) {
                 start -= curr->size;
                 head = curr->next;